VarunGorti/vgorti/content/posts/gto_explained_1.md

 They're not even always betting AA here, because it's only getting called by the opponent's AA, and QQ is bluffing sometimes but is forced to give up a lot.
 Given that the opponent needs to defend about 9% of the time vs a 10x pot shove, and they have AA 9% of the time, the bet size player 1 is using is just too big for their equity!

 If you let the solver pick the size it wants, it starts using a 3x pot size bet instead.
-This forces the opponent to start defending KK, lets us bet AA always, and is the right size based on our equity of 90%.
+This smaller size forces the opponent to start defending KK, lets us bet AA always, and is the "right" size based on our equity of 90%.
 Our EV is back up to 72% of the initial pot (note how the tiny frequency of traps reduced this from 95% earlier, though!).

 **Takeaway 1:** Why does GTO have traps?
 It gives us some "easy defends" and prevents the opponent's range from being perfectly polar.
 You'll sometimes hear poker players say things like "I thought my opponent was underprotected in this line, so I bluffed". **This isn't a valid thought process!!** There's nothing at all that stops your opponent from calling with a bluff catcher if they believe you are just overbluffing.
 They absolutely do not need traps to stop you from overbluffing.